Kaif955/Kaif955/README.md

-## 🌟 Core Competencies
+## 🌟 Core Competencies:

-- **Manual Testing:** Skilled in creating detailed test cases, test plans, and performing exploratory testing to identify critical bugs.
+Manual Testing: Skilled in creating detailed test cases, conducting smoke, regression, and exploratory testing, and identifying critical bugs to ensure the quality of web applications.
-- **Exploratory Testing:** Efficient in discovering bugs through real-world feature exploration without formal test scripts.
+Exploratory Testing: Efficient in discovering bugs through hands-on feature exploration, going beyond formal test scripts to find unexpected issues.
-- **Test Planning & Execution:** Developed comprehensive test plans for various web applications to ensure functionality and usability.
+Test Planning & Execution: Experienced in developing comprehensive test plans and executing them to verify the functionality, security, and usability of applications.
-- **Bug Reporting:** Experienced in writing concise and actionable bug reports that lead to quick resolutions.
+Bug Reporting: Proficient in writing clear, concise, and actionable bug reports that facilitate quick and efficient resolutions.
-- **Agile Collaboration:** Comfortable working in Agile/Scrum environments, closely collaborating with developers and stakeholders.
+Agile Collaboration: Comfortable working in Agile/Scrum environments, collaborating with developers and stakeholders to ensure timely delivery and high-quality releases.
+Automation Testing: Expertise in using Selenium and Cypress for automating test scripts, improving testing efficiency, and ensuring consistent and repeatable results.

 ---